johnokal/portfolio/_posts/2021-01-03-interactive-html-and-plotly.md

 fig1.show()
 ```
-fig1's task was to select accounts on an automated basis that met certain criteria such as greater than or less than certain values for the accounting department to investigate variances.
+fig1's task was to select accounts on an automated basis that met certain criteria such as greater than or less than X value for the accounting department to investigate variances.
 The chart is sorted based on largest difference between one month and another.
 Months and chart titling are dynamic due to use of f strings.

 ```python
 def revbyclient(df):